abhijeetbodas2001/ruff/crates/ty_python_semantic/resources/mdtest/terminal_statements.md

     reveal_type(x)  # revealed: Literal[1]
 ```

-## Calls to functions returning `Never`
+## Calls to functions returning `Never` / `NoReturn`

-Calls to functions which have an annotated return type of `Never` are terminal.
+### No implicit return

+If we see a call to a function returning `Never`, we should be able to understand that the function
+cannot implicitly return `None`.
+In the below examples, verify that there are no errors emitted for
+invalid return type.

 ```py
 from typing import NoReturn